Build a Virtual Disk Image¶

 interface

-Note that KIWI NG will not verify the values that are passed to these attributes, it will only paste them into the appropriate configuration files.
+Note that KIWI NG doesn not verify the values of the attributes, it only inserts them into the appropriate configuration files.

 The vmdisk

-Note that this element is only used for vmdk
+Note that this element is used for vmdk

 and ova

-The following example adds a disk with the ID 0 using an IDE controller:
+The following example adds a disk with the ID 0 that uses an IDE controller:

 <preferences>